Close ILTakeCare Suggestion

 As per these guidelines, horns louder than 100 decibels are not allowed for general cars or four-wheelers.
 It means that if you install fancy aftermarket horns in your car – such as sirens or pressure horns – you could be penalised as per the existing motor vehicle laws.

 Exhaust pipes are located at the back-bottom of a car and act as a passage for the exit of high-pressure exhaust gases into the atmosphere.
 They are also known as silencers in India.
-The company-fitted exhaust pipes in cars have catalytic converters and hence, they not only regulate the amount of emissions that are released into the air but also controls the overall sound levels.
+The company-fitted exhaust pipes in cars have catalytic converters, and hence, they not only regulate the amount of emissions that are released into the air but also control the overall sound levels.

-Installing aftermarket exhaust pipes that are fancy and loud are illegal in India under rule 120 of the CMVA.
+Installing aftermarket exhaust pipes that are fancy and loud is illegal in India under Rule 120 of the CMVA.
 It's because they can cause more air as well as noise pollution.
 Further, such exhaust pipes may not be fit to conduct a Pollution Under Control (PUC) test, which is mandatory to drive a car in India.

 Many people in India wish to install designer registration/number plates on their cars.
 These fancy number plates come in various shapes and sizes.
 If you also have the same wish, remember that not all fancy registration plates are legal in India.